Skip to main content

 • Contemporary, XML

-Use TLS for Scheduling Communications: The default for this parameter is FALSE.
-Specify TRUE when this machine should use TLS Security.
+• Use TLS for Scheduling Communications: The default for this parameter is FALSE.
+Set to TRUE when this machine should use TLS security.

-TLS Certificate Distinguished Name: If specified, this name must match the server name on the certificate installed on the machine where this agent resides.
-If this field is left blank, then the name on the certificate is assumed to be either the fully qualified domain name (FQDN) of the agent machine, if specified in the machine's settings, or the "OpCon" machine name for the agent, if the FQDN is not specified.
+• TLS Certificate Distinguished Name: If specified, this name must match the server name on the certificate installed on the machine where the agent resides.
+If this field is left blank, the name on the certificate is assumed to be either the Fully Qualified Domain Name (FQDN) of the agent machine (if specified in the machine settings) or the OpCon machine name for the agent (if the FQDN is not specified).
 For more information, refer to Validation of the Digital Certificate Distinguished Name in the Server Programs online help.

-TLS Certificate Serial Number: An identifier for the LSAM certificate, optionally (refer below) required only when the LSAM uses a self-signed certificate to identify itself to OpCon.
-This number can be found in the certificate store of the actual operating system where the LSAM software is installed.
-When the TLS Certificate Serial Number will be used, the self-signed certificate must be installed into the Microsoft Windows certificate store of the OpCon server because OpCon cannot use one of the locally stored Certificate Authority certificates to validate the LSAM's self-signed certificate.
-The serial number provides the key that OpCon programs use to read the local copy of the self-signed certificate.\ \
+• TLS Certificate Serial Number: An identifier for the agent certificate, required only when the agent uses a self-signed certificate to identify itself to OpCon.
+This number can be found in the certificate store of the operating system where the agent software is installed.
+When the TLS Certificate Serial Number is used, the self-signed certificate must be installed into the Microsoft Windows certificate store of the OpCon server because OpCon cannot use a locally stored Certificate Authority certificate to validate the self-signed certificate.
+The serial number provides the key that OpCon uses to read the local copy of the self-signed certificate.

 This field is optional if any of the following is true:

-1. The servername on the certificate matches the FQDN (fully qualified domain name) that was registered in the machine record
+1. The server name on the certificate matches the FQDN registered in the machine record.

-Check Certificate Revocation List: The default for this parameter is FALSE.
-If TRUE, then connection to the LSAM will fail if its certificate has been revoked.
-Please refer to Microsoft Windows documentation for procedures required to maintain a certification revocation list on the OpCon server machine.
+• Check Certificate Revocation List: The default for this parameter is FALSE.
+If TRUE, the connection to the agent fails if its certificate has been revoked.
+See Microsoft Windows documentation for procedures required to maintain a certification revocation list on the OpCon server machine.

-Gateway (Optional): Defines a machine to relay messages between SMANetCom and other LSAM machines.
+• Gateway (Optional): Defines a machine to relay messages between SMANetCom and other agent machines.

-• Only machines that have the same SMA Communications Protocol can be assigned to this parameter.
+• Only machines with the same SMA Communications Protocol can be assigned to this parameter.

 caution

-Unless requested by SMA Technologies, do not change this value.
+Unless requested by Continuous, do not change this value.

-JORS Port Number (Optional): Defines the port that the Job Output Retrieval System (JORS) service monitors for job output.
-This port number must match the JORS port number configured on the LSAM configuration.
-For additional information, refer to the LSAM online help for the desired platform.
-For more information on the JORS Port Number and viewing job output, refer to Viewing a Job Output File.
+• JORS Port Number (Optional): Defines the port that the Job Output Retrieval System (JORS) service monitors for job output.
+This port number must match the JORS port number configured on the agent.
+For additional information, refer to the agent online help for the desired platform.
+For more on the JORS Port Number and viewing job output, refer to Viewing a Job Output File.

-• The platforms this parameter applies to include:
+• This parameter applies to the following platforms:

 • IBM i